Call for Papers

 Four kinds of contributions are invited:

-• Full research papers
+- Full research papers

-Full papers of not more than 14 pages (including references) in LNCS format, which have to be original, unpublished and not submitted elsewhere.
+Full papers of not more than 14 pages (including references) in LNCS format, which have to be original, unpublished and not submitted elsewhere. - Short presentations

 Short presentations of work in progress, and tool demonstrations: This is an excellent to present and validate a work in progress.
-An extended abstract of not more than 4 pages (including references) in LNCS format is expected and will be reviewed.
+An extended abstract of not more than 4 pages (including references) in LNCS format is expected and will be reviewed. - Application in industry papers

 Reporting on work or experiences on the application of state based formal methods in industry.
 An extended abstract of not more than 4 pages (including references) in LNCS format is expected and will be reviewed.
-It is also an interesting option for industrial practitioners who sometimes face too many constraints to prepare a full paper.
+It is also an interesting option for industrial practitioners who sometimes face too many constraints to prepare a full paper. - Answers to case study papers

-Full papers of not more than 14 pages (including references) in LNCS format reporting on the experiments conducted with any of the state based techniques in the scope of ABZ 2020.
+Full papers of not more than 14 pages (including references) in LNCS format reporting on the experiments conducted with any of the state based techniques in the scope of ABZ 2020. - Contribution to doctoral symposium

 This is an excellent opportunity for PhD students to present their ongoing work and receive valuable feedback from the ABZ community.
 Please submit a short paper of no more than 4 pages (including references) in LNCS format.